 Examiners generally are not expected to challenge the underlying valuation assumptions, including discount rates and capitalization rates, used in appraisals or evaluations when these assumptions differ only in a limited way from norms that would generally be associated with the collateral under review.

-- Renewals and Restructuring of Maturing Loans
+B. Classification of Renewals or Restructurings of Maturing Loans

-- Classification of Troubled CRE Loans Dependent on the Sale of Collateral for Repayment
+C. Classification of Troubled CRE Loans Dependent on the Sale of Collateral for Repayment

-- Implications for Interest Accrual
+A. Implications for Interest Accrual

 If you restructure a loan that is not already in nonaccrual keep it out of there but document everything.
 If the restructuring happens after it hits nonaccrual then you’re going to need 6 months more of good history before you move it back to accrual.

 I think the lesson here is that if you’re a borrower with a distressed commercial real estate loan then you should be working hard to modify or restructure your loan BEFORE you get into trouble.

 Because its much easier for the bank to deal with.
 They can keep your note in a nice safe warm accrual place and they don’t have to be all over you for months.
 One interesting side note in this section is that it says: